T3RRYT3RR0R/Image-Sorter/README.md

   3. Open the extracted folder.
 The main executable is `image‑sorter.exe`.
 You can run it directly from Explorer or via the command line.

 ## Important user Notes:
  - Captioning will replace the filename with the caption.
-If this behaviour is undesired, Be sure to Select 'No Captioning'
+If this behaviour is undesired:
+   - Select 'No Captioning'
+   - or, for users who have opted into self-updating:
+     Select 'Disable caption renaming'.
  - Captioning is resource intensive.
 It is not recommended for people who do not Have a Cuda capable graphics card
  - This program has a self-update feature.
 Updating is Opt in.
 It is recommended to [review updates](https://github.com/T3RRYT3RR0R/Image-Sorter/tree/main/updates) prior to opting in.